Consumer Medicine Information

 These substances may diminish the action of Femara.

-Women of child-bearing potential If you still until recently had menstrual periods, you should discuss with your doctor about the necessity of effective contraception as you might have the potential to become pregnant.
+If you still until recently had menstrual periods, you should discuss with your doctor about the necessity of effective contraception as you might have the potential to become pregnant.
+Ask your doctor about options of effective birth control.

 How to take Femara